 Infused with what?
 Skin-soothing, nick-stopping herbs like calendula and yarrow.
 You can find these on Amazon, Mt.
 Rose Herbs or possibly your local natural food store or co-op.
 Be sure to get dry herbs simply because the end product will last much longer.

-- 10 oz. grapeseed oil (you can use olive or avocado or even coconut oil if you don’t mind melting it in your hands before using (find these organic oils here)
+- 10 oz. grapeseed oil – you can use olive or avocado or even coconut oil if you don’t mind melting it in your hands before using (find these organic oils here)

 Keep your homemade shaving cream (DIY shaving oil) in a cool place to extend its shelf-life.
 It should last for months if you keep it cool and used dried herbs.
 You can even store it in the freezer.

-- ⅛ c coconut oil (find coconut oil here)
+- ⅛ cup coconut oil (find coconut oil here)

-- ⅔ c shea butter, softened (find shea butter here)
+- ⅔ cup shea butter softened (find shea butter here)

-- 2-3 drops of orange essential oil, or even more for a really strong scent (find 100% pure essential oils here)
+- 2-3 drops of orange essential oil, or even more for a really strong scent (find 100% pure orange EO here)

 Whip by hand or in a stand mixer to a delicious consistency.
 Seriously, it will look like frosting.
 Don’t eat it.
 You need to save some to put on your face/legs.
 Store the homemade aftershave in a jar in a cool place.
 Let me emphasize cool here, as it will melt but looks just like butter when solid.